Health begins in the womb

 Santos delivers 2024 Cizik Lecture

 Epigenetics expert Hudson Santos, PhD, RN, FABMR, FAAN, is a big fan of the placenta.
-This wonderous organ can predict much about a baby’s future health, he explained during the 2024 Jane and Robert Cizik Lecture.
+This wondrous organ can predict much about a baby’s future health, he explained during the 2024 Jane and Robert Cizik Lecture.

 Santos discussed key findings from more than a decade of mother-child health research at the April 24 event.
 He is a professor, the Dean for Research Affairs, and the Dolores J. Chambreau Endowed Chair in Nursing at the University of Miami School of Nursing and Health Studies.
 He also serves as president of the International Society of Nurses in Genetics.